dprojects/Woodworking/Docs/README.md

 * **save to spreadsheet** allows you to save the current view to a spreadsheet, and also to add this view to the end of the list of views.

 * **TechDraw options:**
   * `screenshot` exports the current 3D view of the model as an image to TechDraw.
+Not visible objects will not be exported.
   * `objects` exports the current 3D view of the model as objects to TechDraw.
-In case of this option the visibility of objects is recognized, i.e. objects hidden by the `space` key will not be exported.
+This option will try to export only selected objects but if there is no selection, all objects will be exported.
+Also in case of this option the visibility of objects is recognized, i.e. objects hidden by the `space` key will not be exported.
   * `export to TechDraw` creates a TechDraw page with the exported model.

 * **Cross:**